HERA-Team/librarian/docs/Searching.md

 ## Searching on attributes

-As mentioned above, most clauses give a constraint on some kind of named *attribute* that files have: “file size is larger than XX gigabytes”, or “start LST is between YY and ZZ”.
+As mentioned above, most clauses give a constraint on some kind of named *attribute* of the kind of thing you’re searching for: “file’s size is larger than XX gigabytes”, or “observation’s start LST is between YY and ZZ”.

 Each attribute has a *type*, corresponding to that of its underlying Python variable.
 The currently recognized types are *strings*, *integers*, and